Imrozanjum/Newssubscribers/README.md

 Newsletter Subscription (Popup)
 ===============================

-This extension will help you to get more orders and more newsletter subscribers.
+Newsletters are important part of marketing.
+This method is tested and widely used.
+It will help you to get more orders and newsletter subscribers.

+How does it work?
+This extension shows an one time per customer popup window with newsletter subscription form and suggestions to subscribe and get a free gift coupon for it (e.g. 5 euro.).
+If customer has a small discount with a coupon there is a better chance he might want to buy more.

 Magento versions
 ----------------